GitHubDragonFly/HTML_CSS_JS_Flask/README.md

 The main differences between these 2 projects:
  - the `Form` entries are handled by the server so that part of the GUI is slightly different
  - uploading any pictures via the `Form` will then have those saved in the new `uploads` folder
- - new additions are Three.js FBX, VRML and MMD (Miku Miku Dance) viewers and a TGA texture viewer
+ - new additions are three.js FBX, 3DM (rhino), VRML and MMD (Miku Miku Dance) viewers and a TGA texture viewer
  - almost all Three.js viewers in this project support `URL loading`, use `Orbit Controls`, have a `grid / polar grid` buttons and a `gizmo` present
  - DRACO and KTX2 support were added to the GLTF Viewer:
    - this seems to work fine when using URL option (see the screenshot) so try using it for fetching files both locally from the server and from the Internet